Southern Utah's Local Insurance Agency(435) 628-0993

 Hurricane, UT car insurance — common questions

-Who are the best auto insurance brokers in Hurricane, Utah?
+Who are the best auto insurance agents in Hurricane, Utah?

-OnPoint Insurance Group is an independent auto insurance broker serving Hurricane, La Verkin, Toquerville, Virgin, and Springdale from our St. George office — about 20 minutes from downtown Hurricane on SR-7.
-As brokers we don't sell one carrier's product; we shop your exact ZIP (84737), vehicle, and driving record across 50+ A-rated carriers and bind you with whichever one wins on price and coverage.
-Most Hurricane households we re-shop save $300–$1,100 a year switching from a captive agent to broker-placed coverage.
+OnPoint Insurance Group is a licensed independent auto insurance agent serving Hurricane, La Verkin, Toquerville, Virgin, and Springdale from our St. George office.
+As agents we don't sell one carrier's product; we shop your exact ZIP (84737), vehicle, and driving record across 20+ A-rated carriers and bind you with whichever one wins on price and coverage.
+Most Hurricane households we re-shop save $300–$1,100 a year switching from a captive agent to agent-shopped coverage.

 How much is car insurance in Hurricane, Utah?